OpenNebula/docs/source/management_and_operations/references/template.rst

 Schedule actions Section
 ================================================================================

-The following attributes can use to define puntual or relative actions for the VM.
+The following attributes can use to define punctual or relative actions for the VM.

 +---------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |   Attribute   | Description                                                                                                                                                                    |